thegeektets/circuit-demo-ui/README.md

 # CircuitDemoUi

+- This repository contains angular crud demo app for Circuit

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

 ## Development server